Key Takeaways

 2. To manage inventory

-On the other hand, if you’re a B2B wholesale distributor then your wholesale buyers also get benefits from pre-ordering for a specific event.
-For example, If a toy store wants to stock Christmas gifts in their inventory before Christmas arrives then they can pre-order these Christmas gifts at discounted rates from a wholesale supplier.
+On the other hand, if you’re a B2B wholesale distributor, then your wholesale buyers also get benefits from pre-ordering for a specific event.
+For example, if a toy store wants to stock Christmas gifts in their inventory before Christmas arrives, then they can pre-order these Christmas gifts at discounted rates from a wholesale supplier.

 3. To raise capital

-Pre-orders also help you raise funds for your business.
+Implementing pre-orders on Shopify can also help you raise funds for your business.
 If you are manufacturing products yourself, the upfront cost of materials can be expensive.
 By taking pre-orders, you can ensure that you have a sufficient amount of bank balance or capital to cover the costs of production.

 Step 1: Add product(s) to your Shopify store

-Step 3: Setup Pre-order on Shopify using Pre-order Helper
+Step 3: Setup Pre-order on Shopify using Pre-Order Helper

 This video includes information on: